On Selberg's Eigenvalue Conjecture for moduli spaces of abelian differentials: Expansion and the twisted transfer operator

 \subsection{Decoupling I: Releasing the convolution}

 We now perform the decoupling argument of \cite{MOW} with the first part of the argument based on \cite{BGS2} and the latter part of the argument coming from \cite[Appendix]{MOW}.
-One key difference here is the fact that the symbolic dynamics takes place on an infinite alphabet, so issues involving the roof function arise.
+One key difference here is the fact that the symbolic dynamics takes place on an infinite alphabet.